Spawn-Hosting/docs/website/docs/Billing/How-To-Buy-A-Server.md

     - Click create server.
     - Select the configuration you want.

 You server is now ready.
-You can login into the gamepanel using the same login information.
+You can login the gamepanel using the same login information.